VizKey01/VizKey01/README.md

 <h1 align = "center">Hi ,I'm Patit Maiprasert 👋</h1>
 <h3>This is my Github Profile (still in devolopment...)</h3>

-My nickname is "Micky" but you can call me "Mick".<br>
+My nickname is "Micky" but you can call me "Mick".I'm student from Bodindecha School.
-I'm student from Bodindecha School.This profile presents my path way, project and journey to becoming a programmer.
+<br>This profile presents my path way, project and journey to becoming a programmer.

 <!--![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=VizKey01)-->